eflautt/ga-data-science/templates/example-project/readme.md

 Your project will be evaluated by your instructors in the following 9 areas:

-1. Guiding Principle / Technical Requirement 1
+1. Model Architecture
-2. Guiding Principle/ Technical Requirement 2
+2. OAuth / Login Functionality
-3. Guiding Principle/ Technical Requirement 3
+3. RESTful Resources
-4. sdf
+4. Database Table Structure
-5. sfs
+5. Wireframes & User Stories
-6. sdfds
+6. Semantic HTML/CSS
-7. sdfs
+7. Hosting & Documentation
-8. sdfs
+8. Deployment & Accessibility
-9. sdf
+9. Working Functionality

 #### Rubric: [Link to rubric](#).

-Based on the requirements, you can earn a maximum of 27 points on this project.
+Based on the requirements, you can earn a maximum of ***27*** points on this project.
 Your instructors will score each of your technical requirements using the scale below:

     Score | Expectations
     ----- | ------------